 Notice to SHCA Members about the Coronavirus

-With CONEXPO ongoing this week and the 2020 construction season kicking off, SHCA is advising all members to ensure they … Read more “Notice to SHCA Members about the Coronavirus”
+With CONEXPO ongoing this week and the 2020 construction season kicking off, SHCA is advising all members to ensure they have the proper preventative measures in place to address any potential exposure to COVID-19.

 The Shortfalls of Single-window Procurement